🏍️ ATV · UTV · Dirt Bike · Side-by-Side

 This Isn’t One Park.
 It’s a System.

 Most riders who come to this corner of Tennessee know Brimstone.
 That’s fair — it’s one of the largest private OHV parks in the eastern US, with terrain that rivals anything in the country.
-But riders who only run Brimstone are leaving serious trail miles on the table.
-Big South Fork NRRA has 130+ miles of dedicated OHV trails on NPS land, with canyon terrain, creek crossings, and scenery that Brimstone doesn’t replicate.
-Add the adjacent systems in Scott County, McCreary County (KY), and the Cumberland State Forest complex, and you’re looking at a riding region that can fill a week without repeating.
+But riders who only run Brimstone are leaving serious miles on the table.
+The North Cumberland WMA and Scott County connector systems add significant riding for those willing to dig in.
+Add McCreary County (KY) for multi-day trips pushing north, and you’re looking at a region that can fill a week without repeating.

 Park-by-Park Breakdown